puppetlabs/iac/_posts/2020-02-19-infrastructure-for-the-gem.md

     git add -A
     git commit -m "Initial commit of puppet-modulebuilder gem scaffolding"
     ```
+        See [Clarifying the Roles of the .gemspec and Gemfile](https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/) on whether you want to commit the `Gemfile.lock` or not.
     3. Remove unused default gem development scripts if any and perform the commit.
     ```shell
     rm -r bin/console